IraAngeles-IBM/IBM-Satellite-VPC-RH-OCP/docs/attach-hosts.md

     journalctl -f -u ibm-host-attach
     ```

-7. Check if the host is added in the Satellite location
+7. Check the host in the Satellite location

     ![host-ready](images/host-ready.png)